tsslab/foxd3/README.md

 # FoxD3

-Here we provide additional information such as scripts and applications to access data from the FoxD3 Project.
+Here we provide additional information such as scripts and applications to access data generated in the FoxD3 Project.

 ## Project Description